dailydrip/ecto-activerecord/static/queries/1/title.md

-Search for an element by name
+Get a user by name